Want to start drawing but not sure what you need? Here is a complete list of drawing supplies which I use from time to time.

 One of your most important purchases.

-You should end up having various sketchbooks to suit different needs.
+It would help if you ended up having various sketchbooks to suit different needs.
 For example, I have a small sketchbook which is very portable.
 I take this sketchbook on the road.

 For when I am in the studio and have more time and space, I will use my larger sketchbooks.